aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/convert-a-document/serialize-and-work-with-a-document-in-a-database/_index.md

 ﻿---
-title: Serialize and Work with a Document in a Database
+title: Serialize and Work with a Document in a Database in Java
+articleTitle: Serialize and Work with a Document in a Database
+linktitle: Serialize and Work with a Document in a Database
 description: "Aspose.Words for Java allows you to convert a document into a byte array for work with this document in a database.
 You can store and retrieve a document to and from the database."
 aliases:
     - /java/converting-a-document-using-advance-features/